-A couple of weeks ago, I pulled together a big list of social justice focused YA fiction.
+A couple of weeks ago, I pulled together a big list of social justice in YA fiction.
 It seems only appropriate to do a similar roundup, but this time, with nonfiction for YA readers.

 This list spans a little of everything where social justice is concerned: queer rights, racial justice, feminism, education, the justice system, immigration, and more.
 It is not a complete list, but would be an excellent primer in looking at social justice from the nonfiction perspective.
 Many, if not all, of these books would pair wonderfully with fiction titles and generate some great discussion.